shopware5/shopware/UPGRADE-5.5.md

 * Changed `EsBackendIndexer` to improve support for unicode characters
 * Changed `mediaselectionfield` to work also with enabled translation in tabs
 * Changed RSS templates to contain correct language code
+* Changed BatchProcess to fix an issue with `removeString` operator

 ### Deprecations